Retail Math 101: Using Percents in Business

 How to Calculate Percentage Amounts Without a POS System

-The longer a person is out of school, the easier it is to forget how to use percents and other basic business math formulas.
+The longer a person is out of school, the easier it is to forget how to use percentages and other basic business math formulas.
 In fact, it's not so much the time away from school as it is the time away from using the math formulas.

-Computer programs, cash registers, and point-of-sale systems can easily complete the percentage calculations for us.
+Computer programs, cash registers, good calculators, and point-of-sale (POS) systems can easily complete the percentage calculations for us.
 However, there will be moments when retailers need to process the numbers manually.
 Probably the place you will use it the most is at a trade show buying merchandise.
 Vendors will not provide you with the margins, just the pricing.
 You have to be able to calculate "on the fly" to ensure that you are getting a good deal.

-Why It's Important to Stay Fresh on Your Business Math
+Why It's Important to Know Basic Math

-Often times, we will take the sale, but give away the profit.
+Often times, you will take the sale, but give away the profit.
 While cash flow is the most important element in running a retail store, you need to manage the urge to take any sale.

 There are three parts to a percentage problem: rate, base, and percentage amount.
 The rate is the percent, the base is the total, and the percentage amount is a fraction of the amount.